humdingerb/clipdinger/Readme.md

 ### Tips & Tricks

-Obviously, Clipdinger can only keep a clipboard history while it's running.
-You should therefore create a link to it in the <tt>/boot/home/config/settings/boot/launch/</tt> folder.
+*   Obviously, Clipdinger can only keep a clipboard history while it's running.
+You should therefore create a link to it in the `/boot/home/config/settings/boot/launch/` folder.
 Then it gets started automatically on every boot-up.

+*   If you're interested in how much memory your history uses, have look at its save-file `/boot/home/config/settings/Clipdinger/Clipdinger_history`.
+Note, this file is only written after Clipdinger has quit.
+To get a current reading you'd have to quit and restart Clipdinger.

 ### Download